LAStools/LAStools/bin/las2las_README.md

   31-255 : reserved

 ### parse
-The '-parse [xyz]' flag specifies how to interpret each line of the ASCII file.
-For example, 'tsxyzssa' means that the first number is the gpstime, the next number should be skipped, the next three numbers are the x, y, and z coordinate, the next two should be skipped, and the next number is the scan angle.
+The '-parse [xyz]' flag specifies how to set the columns in a ASCII output file.
+For example, 'tsxyzssa' means that the first number is the gpstime, the next number should be skipped, the next three numbers are the x, y, and z coordinate, the next two should be skipped and the next number is the scan angle.

-The other supported entries are: x : <x> coordinate y : <y> coordinate z : <z> coordinate t : gps <t>ime
+The other supported entries are:
+  x : [x] coordinate
+  y : [y] coordinate
+  z : [z] coordinate
+  X : unscaled raw [X] value
+  Y : unscaled raw [Y] value
+  Z : unscaled raw [Z] value
+  t : gps [t]ime
-  R : RGB <R>ed channel
+  R : RGB [R]ed channel
-  G : RGB <G>reen channel
+  G : RGB [G]reen channel
-  B : RGB <B>lue channel
+  B : RGB [B]lue channel
-  I : N<I>R channel of LAS 1.4 point type 8
-  s : <s>kip a string or a number that we don't care about i : <i>ntensity a : scan <a>ngle n : <n>umber of returns of that given pulse r : number of <r>eturn h : with<h>eld flag
+  s : [s]kip a string or a number that we don't care about
+  i : [i]ntensity
+  a : scan [a]ngle
+  n : [n]umber of returns of that given pulse
+  r : number of [r]eturn
+  h : with[h]eld flag
-  k : <k>eypoint flag
+  k : [k]eypoint flag
-  g : synthetic fla<g>
+  g : synthetic fla[g]
-  o : <o>verlap flag of LAS 1.4 point types 6, 7, 8
+  o : [o]verlap flag of LAS 1.4 point types 6, 7, 8
-  l : scanner channe<l> of LAS 1.4 point types 6, 7, 8
+  l : scanner channe[l] of LAS 1.4 point types 6, 7, 8
-  E : terrasolid <E>hco Encoding
+  m : point index, starting at 0
+  M : point index, starting at 1
+  W : all wavepacket attributes
+  w : [w]avepacket descriptor index
-  c : <c>lassification
+  c : [c]lassification
-  u : <u>ser data
+  u : [u]ser data
-  p : <p>oint source ID
+  p : [p]oint source ID
-  e : <e>dge of flight line flag d : <d>irection of scan flag
+  e : [e]dge of flight line flag
+  d : [d]irection of scan flag
   0-9 : additional attributes described as extra bytes (0 through 9)
-  (13) : additional attributes described as extra bytes (10 and up) H : a hexadecimal string encoding the RGB color
-  J : a hexadecimal string encoding the intensity

 ## License